mayoverse/arsenal/cran-comments.md

-## Submission for arsenal 0.6.0
+## Submission for arsenal 0.6.1

 This is a new version.
 In this version:

-* >7 bugs reports/feature requests have been completed.

-* The `yaml` package is now suggested.

-* A new contributor has been added to the `DESCRIPTION`.
+* We patched a problem appearing in R-devel.

 ## Test environments

 * local Linux install: R 3.4.1 (release)
-* ubuntu 14.04 (on travis-ci): R devel, R 3.4.1 (release), R 3.3.3
+* ubuntu 14.04 (on travis-ci): R devel, R 3.4.2 (release), R 3.3.3
 * win-builder (devel and release)

 ## R CMD check results